-II.
+III.
 Laboratory Testing

-MAC has retained two Licensed Independent Testing Laboratories to test all marijuana batches and final marijuana products prior to packaging to ensure contaminant-free purity and correct dosage and potency.
-These labs, CDX Analytics and MCR Labs are Accredited to International Organization for Standardization (ISO) 17025 by a third-party accrediting body that is a signatory to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement and are licensed by the Commission.
+MAC has retained a Licensed Independent Testing Laboratory to test all marijuana batches and final marijuana products prior to packaging to ensure contaminant-free purity and correct dosage and potency.
+This lab, CDX Analytics is Accredited to International Organization for Standardization (ISO) 17025 by Perry Johnson Laboratory Accreditation, Inc. (PJLA), 755 W. Big Beaver, Suite 1325 Troy, Michigan 48084, a third-party accrediting body that is a signatory to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement and is licensed by the Commission.